-3. Land use Integration Process

-- (a) The Requiring Authority shall set up a Land use Integration Process for the period between confirmation of the designation and the Start of Construction.
-The purpose of this process is to encourage and facilitate the integration of master planning and land use development activity on land directly affected or adjacent to the designation.
-To achieve this purpose: - (i) the Requiring Authority shall include the contact details of a nominated contact on the project website (or equivalent information source) required to be established by Condition 2(a)(iii); and - (ii) the nominated contact shall be the main point of contact for a Developer or Development Agency wanting to work with the Requiring Authority to integrate their development plans or master planning with the designation. - (b) At any time prior to the Start of Construction, the nominated contact will be available to engage with a Developer or Development Agency for the purpose of: - responding to requests made to the Requiring Authority for information regarding design details that could assist with land use integration; and - (ii) receiving information from a Developer or Development Agency regarding master planning or land development details that could assist with land use integration. - (c) Information requested or provided under Condition 3(b) above may include but not be limited to the following matters: - (i) design details including but not limited to: - boundary treatment (e.g. the use of retaining walls or batter slopes); - B. the horizontal and vertical alignment of the road (levels); - C. potential locations for mid-block crossings; - D. integration of stormwater infrastructure; - E. outputs from any flood modelling; and - F. traffic noise modelling contours. - (ii) potential modifications to the extent of the designation in response to information received through Condition 3(b)(ii) - (iii) a process for the Requiring Authority to undertake a technical review of or provide comments on any master planning or development proposal advanced by the Developer or Development Agency as it relates to integration with the Project; and - (iv) details of how to apply for written consent from the Requiring Authority for any development proposal that relates to land is within the designation under section 176(1)(b) of the RMA. - (d) Where information is requested from the Requiring Authority and is available, the nominated contact shall provide the information unless there are reasonable grounds for not providing it. - (e) The nominated contact shall maintain a record of the engagement between the Requiring Authority and Developers and Development Agencies for the period following the date in which this designation is included in the AUP through to the Start of Construction for a Stage of Work.
-The record shall include: - a list of all Developers and Development Agencies who have indicated through the Notice of Requirement process that they intend to master plan or develop sites along the Project alignment that may require specific integration with the designation;
+3. Land use Integration Process peri Cor inte e Requiring Authority shall set up a Land use Integration Process for the iod between confirmation of the designation and the Start of instruction.
+The purpose of this process is to encourage and facilitate the gration of master planning and land use development activity on land ectly affected or adjacent to the designation.
+To achieve this purpose: the Requiring Authority shall include the contact details of a nominated contact on the project website (or equivalent information source) required to be established by Condition 2(a)(iii); and the nominated contact shall be the main point of contact for a Development Agency wanting to work with the Requiring Authority to integrate their development plans or master planning with the designation. ava planning with the designation. any time prior to the Start of Construction, the nominated contact will be ilable to engage with a Developer or Development Agency for the pose of: (i) responding to requests made to the Requiring Authority for information regarding design details that could assist with land use integration; and (ii) receiving information from a Developer or Development Agency regarding master planning or land development details that could assist with land use integration. but (i) (ii) (iii) (iv) rmation requested or provided under Condition 3(b) above may include not be limited to the following matters: design details including but not limited to: A. boundary treatment (e.g. the use of retaining walls or batter slopes); B. the horizontal and vertical alignment of the road (levels); C. potential locations for mid-block crossings; D. integration of stormwater infrastructure; E. outputs from any flood modelling; and F. traffic noise modelling contours. potential modifications to the extent of the designation in response to information received through Condition 3(b)(ii) a process for the Requiring Authority to undertake a technical review of or provide comments on any master planning or development proposal advanced by the Developer or Development Agency as it relates to integration with the Project; and details of how to apply for written consent from the Requiring Authority for any development proposal that relates to land is within the designation under section 176(1)(b) of the RMA. avai ere information is requested from the Requiring Authority and is lable, the nominated contact shall provide the information unless there reasonable grounds for not providing it. (e) The the perio nominated contact shall maintain a record of the engagement between Requiring Authority and Developers and Development Agencies for the od following the date in which this designation is included in the AUP ugh to the Start of Construction for a Stage of Work.
+The record shall